Conference Day One

 8:30 am Chair’s Opening Remarks

-8:40 am Improving Project Partner Collaboration: Working With Design Teams To Embed EHS Considerations Early & Enable Safer Construction Execution
+8:40 am Working With Design Teams To Embed EHS Considerations Early & Enable Safer Construction Execution

 Synopsis